 Definition

 A Bulletproof is a short, non-interactive zero-knowledge argument of knowledge that requires no trusted setup.
-Introduced by Bunz, Bootle, Boneh, and others, it is best known for efficient range proofs, demonstrating that a hidden committed value lies within a given interval, for example that a transaction amount is non-negative and below an overflow bound.
-The proof size grows only logarithmically with the size of the statement being proven.
+Introduced in 2017 by Benedikt Bünz, Jonathan Bootle, Dan Boneh, and co-authors, it is best known for efficient range proofs: demonstrating that a hidden, committed value lies inside a given interval — for example that a transaction amount is non-negative and below an overflow bound — without revealing the value itself.
+Its defining property is that the proof size grows only logarithmically with the size of the statement being proven, so proving a value fits in a 64-bit range costs only a few hundred bytes.

 The inner-product argument

 The heart of a Bulletproof is a logarithmic inner-product argument.
-The prover repeatedly halves two vectors, committing to cross terms each round so that a relation about the original long vectors reduces to one about a single pair of scalars.
-This recursive compression is what shrinks a proof that would otherwise be linear in size down to a logarithmic number of group elements.
+The prover repeatedly halves two vectors, committing to a pair of cross terms each round, so that a claim about the original long vectors is reduced to a claim about a single pair of scalars after a logarithmic number of rounds.
+This recursive compression is what shrinks a proof that would otherwise be linear in the statement size down to a handful of group elements.
+Multiple range proofs can also be aggregated, so proving that many outputs are all in range costs far less than proving each one separately — useful when a single transaction carries several confidential outputs.

 In Simple Terms

 A Bulletproof is a short, non-interactive zero-knowledge argument of knowledge that requires no trusted setup.
-Introduced by Bunz, Bootle, Boneh, and others, it is best…
+Introduced in 2017 by Benedikt Bünz, Jonathan Bootle, Dan Boneh,…